protontypes/open-sustainable-technology/README.md

 - [MudPi](https://github.com/mudpi/mudpi-core) - A scalable smart garden system that allows you to maintain controls, monitor conditions, and sustainably manage resources of your garden.
 - [OBIA4RTM](https://github.com/lukasValentin/OBIA4RTM) - Aims for plant parameter retrieval - relevant in smart farming applications - by using radiative transfer models and object-based image analysis that directly addresses actual user needs and policy demands in a highly efficient, flexible and scalable way.
 - [Crop-Classification](https://github.com/bhavesh907/Crop-Classification) - Provides codes for crop classification using multi temporal satellite images.
-- [DSSAT Cropping System Model](https://github.com/DSSAT/dssat-csm-os) - Have been used for many applications ranging from on-farm and precision management to regional assessments of the impact of climate variability and climate change.
+- [DSSAT Cropping System Model](https://github.com/DSSAT/dssat-csm-os) - Has been used for many applications ranging from on-farm and precision management to regional assessments of the impact of climate variability and climate change.
 - [MAgPIE](https://github.com/magpiemodel/magpie) - Model of Agricultural Production and its Impact on the Environment.
-- [OBI](https://github.com/AgroCares/Open-Bodem-Index-Calculator) - The Open-Bodem-Index-Calculator is a tool that evaluate the soil of agricultural fields based on four main criteria: chemical, physical, biological and management.
+- [OBI](https://github.com/AgroCares/Open-Bodem-Index-Calculator) - The Open-Bodem-Index-Calculator is a tool that evaluates the soil of agricultural fields based on four main criteria: chemical, physical, biological and management.
 - [Cycles](https://github.com/PSUmodeling/Cycles) - A daily time-step agroecosystem model that simulates the biophysical processes and management practices occurring within cropping systems and other land uses.
 - [ApsimX](https://github.com/APSIMInitiative/ApsimX) - An agricultural modeling framework used extensively worldwide.
 - [Resilience Atlas](https://github.com/ConservationInternational/resilienceatlas) - An interactive analytical tool for building understanding of the extent and severity of some of the key stressors and shocks that are affecting rural livelihoods, production systems, and ecosystems in the Sahel, Horn of Africa and South and Southeast Asia.